ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Top AI Mobile App Development Company in Dubai, UAE (Guide + Cost Breakdown) - <a href="https://medium.com/illumination/top-ai-mobile-app-development-company-dubai-uae-0b9712bb7618?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dart Extensions: Write Cleaner and More Reusable Flutter Code - <a href="https://medium.com/@nisargratani/dart-extensions-write-cleaner-and-more-reusable-flutter-code-2345fc859bbf?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zaid`**
+✍️ **posted by `Nisarg Ratani`**

-<blockquote>Dubai’s app economy is moving fast, and AI is no longer a “nice to have” — it’s becoming the baseline expectation for any serious mobile…
+<blockquote>Have you ever wanted to add a method to an existing class?
-Continue reading on ILLUMINATION »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Overriding onCleared(): Clean Up Android ViewModels with AutoCloseable - <a href="https://medium.com/@hsinha610/stop-overriding-oncleared-clean-up-android-viewmodels-with-autocloseable-ff089ab6be6c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Dart Mixins: with, on and Real-World Flutter Examples - <a href="https://medium.com/@nisargratani/mastering-dart-mixins-with-on-and-real-world-flutter-examples-5fbc03bc1ae6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harshit Sinha`**
+✍️ **posted by `Nisarg Ratani`**

-<blockquote>Keep your ViewModels clean by leveraging the same lifecycle API that powers viewModelScope under the hood.
+<blockquote>As Flutter applications grow, code reuse becomes increasingly important.
 Continue reading on Medium »</blockquote>

 <h3>3.
-I rebuilt a 15-year-old civic project into a real app, and it just launched. - <a href="https://medium.com/design-bootcamp/i-rebuilt-a-15-year-old-civic-project-into-a-real-app-and-it-just-launched-f6496707b3a3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+De una pregunta simple a una ciudad convertida en juego - <a href="https://toxedev.medium.com/de-una-pregunta-simple-a-una-ciudad-convertida-en-juego-cd8b2f95e2fe?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wagner Carvalho`**
+✍️ **posted by `Ignacio Cafiero`**

-<blockquote>Back in 2011, I started a Facebook page called BuracosMT (“MT Potholes”), where I reported broken roads and urban problems in Mato Grosso…
+<blockquote>Cómo nació Entre Diagonales y por qué decidimos convertir el recorrido por La Plata en una experiencia para jugar, descubrir y mirar la…
-Continue reading on Bootcamp »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-The Art of Handover: What I Learned While Passing My Work to a Team Member - <a href="https://medium.com/@AmitGuptaAppschance/the-art-of-handover-what-i-learned-while-passing-my-work-to-a-team-member-0a488781ee05?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google ARTEMIS: The Open-Source AI Agent That Can Control Your Android Phone - <a href="https://medium.com/coding-nexus/google-artemis-the-open-source-ai-agent-that-can-control-your-android-phone-747bf7ce3d20?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Civil Learning`**

+<blockquote>AI coding agents have become surprisingly good at writing software.
+Give an agent a task like: “Add Google authentication to my app.”
+Continue reading on Coding Nexus »</blockquote>

+<h3>5.
+The $35M SDK Privacy Leak: How Embedded Ad Telemetry Exposes Sensitive User Data - <a href="https://medium.com/@hamza1000mahmoud/the-35m-sdk-privacy-leak-how-embedded-ad-telemetry-exposes-sensitive-user-data-0ae46da13138?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AmitGuptaAppschance`**
+✍️ **posted by `Hamza Mahmoud Ahmed`**

-<blockquote>I have completed the work.
-Now, someone else has to take it forward.
+<blockquote>An engineering breakdown of the Grindr UK privacy settlement, the mechanics of third-party SDK data leakage, and why app metadata is…
 Continue reading on Medium »</blockquote>

+<h3>6.
+MEANNT — A Trust-First Dating Ecosystem for Intentional Singles 30+ - <a href="https://medium.com/@gokulrajs2105/meannt-a-trust-first-dating-ecosystem-for-intentional-singles-30-f8b4da935e52?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gokulrajs`**

+<blockquote>The Product
+MEANT is a modern dating application designed to eliminate the waiting game.
+It focuses on facilitating real-time, meaningful…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Why Mobile Apps Have Become Important for Modern Businesses - <a href="https://medium.com/@Shwaetsatim/why-mobile-apps-have-become-important-for-modern-businesses-d58434091015?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shwaet Satim`**

+<blockquote>Smartphones have changed the way customers interact with businesses.
+Continue reading on Medium »</blockquote>

+<h3>8.
+Flutter FocusNode Guide: Keyboard Focus in Flutter - <a href="https://medium.com/@savaliya.ravi.rs/flutter-focusnode-guide-keyboard-focus-in-flutter-f74be5802b7f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ravi Savaliya`**

+<blockquote>Learn how Flutter FocusNode works, how to manage TextField focus, keyboard navigation, focus scopes, lifecycle, and common mistakes.
+Continue reading on Medium »</blockquote>

+<h3>9.
+App Development on a Budget — Strategies for Startups and Small Businesses - <a href="https://medium.com/it-chronicles/app-development-on-a-budget-strategies-for-startups-and-small-businesses-ac8d920c0482?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Henry Will`**

+<blockquote>What two years of budget app builds taught me about making every dollar count
+Continue reading on IT Chronicles »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-How to Tell if Spy App Is Installed on Android 2026: The Honest Signs - <a href="https://peter-divers.medium.com/how-to-tell-if-spy-app-is-installed-on-android-2026-the-honest-signs-e659eb8423cb?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unveiling the iPhone Ultra: Everything You Need to Know About Apple's Next-Gen Titan - <a href="https://medium.com/@gouravporiya460/unveiling-the-iphone-ultra-everything-you-need-to-know-about-apples-next-gen-titan-b20de6f5745a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Peter Divers`**
+✍️ **posted by `Gouravporiya`**

-<blockquote>When you suspect a monitoring app is on an Android phone, it usually means you’ve noticed something feels off.
-This isn’t about being…
+<blockquote>If you have been following Apple news closely, you know that rumors around the legendary iPhone Ultra have reached a fever pitch…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Overriding onCleared(): Clean Up Android ViewModels with AutoCloseable - <a href="https://medium.com/@hsinha610/stop-overriding-oncleared-clean-up-android-viewmodels-with-autocloseable-ff089ab6be6c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Shree Game — Shree Win Game Official Website Guide. - <a href="https://shreewinapk.medium.com/shree-game-shree-win-game-official-website-guide-c31f23bb8aaa?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harshit Sinha`**
+✍️ **posted by `shreewin`**

-<blockquote>Keep your ViewModels clean by leveraging the same lifecycle API that powers viewModelScope under the hood.
+<blockquote>Shree Win Game is a mobile-focused online gaming platform that users may explore through a web browser or other available access options…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Delta Executor: What It Is, How It Works, and What Roblox Users Should Know - <a href="https://medium.com/@adeebmayosaleem/delta-executor-what-it-is-how-it-works-and-what-roblox-users-should-know-194a823d0cd3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Forget the “Setup Tax”: A Production-Ready Multi-Module Android Template - <a href="https://proandroiddev.com/forget-the-setup-tax-a-production-ready-multi-module-android-template-f4c879c97205?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `delta executor apk`**
+✍️ **posted by `Shamil Gulmetov`**

-<blockquote>Roblox has grown into a huge gaming platform where players can enjoy thousands of different experiences.
-Alongside the official Roblox…
+<blockquote>How to streamline your development workflow with pre-configured Kotlin Convention Plugins, custom Lint rules, and unified design system…
-Continue reading on Medium »</blockquote>
+Continue reading on ProAndroidDev »</blockquote>

 <h3>4.
-BeeTV APK for Android: Installation, Compatibility and Important Things to Know - <a href="https://medium.com/@beetvhub/beetv-apk-for-android-installation-compatibility-and-important-things-to-know-3a4f6afdf53a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Exness APK: Safe Download and Android Installation Guide - <a href="https://medium.com/@98vuthihue/exness-apk-safe-download-and-android-installation-guide-86007c3a7a0d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bee TV`**
+✍️ **posted by `Trader Nexus`**

-<blockquote>Android gives users flexibility when installing applications, including applications distributed as APK files.
-If you’re looking for…
+<blockquote>Exness APK is the Android installation file used for the Exness Trade app, particularly when the app is unavailable through Google Play in…
 Continue reading on Medium »</blockquote>

 <h3>5.
-BeeTV Not Working?
-Common Problems and Ways to Troubleshoot Them - <a href="https://medium.com/@beetvhub/beetv-not-working-common-problems-and-ways-to-troubleshoot-them-bd8c8aaf132d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Wallsnooker: A Realistic Snooker Experience on Android - <a href="https://medium.com/@adsjesshensure/wallsnooker-a-realistic-snooker-experience-on-android-34cc04b0e142?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bee TV`**
+✍️ **posted by `Adsjesshensure`**

-<blockquote>BeeTV can sometimes stop working properly on Android, leaving users with issues such as loading problems, app crashes, playback errors, or…
+<blockquote>For snooker fans who enjoy the excitement of the game but do not always have access to a real snooker table, Wallsnooker offers an…
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Android ecosystem offers tremendous flexibility, allowing users to customize their devices and… - <a href="https://medium.com/@noobno2004/the-android-ecosystem-offers-tremendous-flexibility-allowing-users-to-customize-their-devices-and-0bd8eb0ef8a7?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implicit Metadata Propagation in Kotlin Coroutines - <a href="https://medium.com/@hsinha610/implicit-metadata-propagation-in-kotlin-coroutines-bff5126dff43?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Noobno`**
+✍️ **posted by `Harshit Sinha`**

-<blockquote>Security researchers recommend verifying digital signatures and ensuring that target setup packages undergo routine automated scanning…
+<blockquote>Leverage custom CoroutineContext elements to route user journey tags and analytics metadata without parameter clutter.
 Continue reading on Medium »</blockquote>

 <h3>7.
-My Most Useful Repo Is Empty, and My AI Agent Lives in It - <a href="https://medium.com/@haidar.developer/my-most-useful-repo-is-empty-and-my-ai-agent-lives-in-it-32b5c4388a57?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Notification That Never Arrived (And Why That’s Sometimes Fine) - <a href="https://medium.com/@shubhampawar99/the-notification-that-never-arrived-and-why-thats-sometimes-fine-76188469982d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Haidar`**
+✍️ **posted by `Shubham Pawar`**

-<blockquote>How an empty host repo binds two codebases for an AI coding agent: instructions, skills, memory, and verification that ends on a device.
+<blockquote>You’ve probably had this moment as a user: a friend messages you, but the notification shows up 40 seconds later, after you’d already…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Title: App Uninstall = Data Delete?
+This Myth Is More Expensive Than You Think - <a href="https://medium.com/@iamadityayogi/title-app-uninstall-data-delete-this-myth-is-more-expensive-than-you-think-96bc44d7d944?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aditya Yogi`**

+<blockquote>If you have ever deleted an app and assumed your data was gone with it, you are not alone — and you are not right.
+Continue reading on Medium »</blockquote>

+<h3>9.
+3RR Game Download Official latest Earning App In Pakistan - <a href="https://medium.com/@pkrgameapk/3rr-game-download-official-latest-earning-app-in-pakistan-dc84ba6a1e9a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pkrgameapk`**

+<blockquote>When it comes to gaming and having a website where you can find game variety and choices, bonuses and VIP options as well as more…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
-<h3>1. iOS Visual Regression Testing with simctl and Pixel Diffs - <a href="https://changyou.medium.com/ios-visual-regression-testing-with-simctl-and-pixel-diffs-d7170a01775c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+The Stack, the Heap, and Garbage Collection: Why Your React Native App Still Runs Out of Memory - <a href="https://iamolchavan.medium.com/the-stack-the-heap-and-garbage-collection-why-your-react-native-app-still-runs-out-of-memory-64dbd1d78daa?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `changyou`**
+✍️ **posted by `Amol`**

-<blockquote>A practical UIKit screenshot pipeline, a paywall layout bug, and the failure modes to fix before trusting CI.
+<blockquote>A practical guide to the JavaScript heap, native memory, big images, hooks, and the tools that show each problem
 Continue reading on Medium »</blockquote>

 <h3>2.
-Packet Capture Tool Comparison: Charles, Fiddler, TraceEagle, Wireshark, and Proxyman - <a href="https://medium.com/@xingqpa123e/packet-capture-tool-comparison-charles-fiddler-traceeagle-wireshark-and-proxyman-386c7f67703e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechJourney`**

-<blockquote>Packet capture is one of the most common techniques developers use in daily debugging.
-There are many tools on the market, but each has a…
-Continue reading on Medium »</blockquote>

-<h3>3.
-The $2,000 iPhone That’s Missing Things a $600 Phone Has - <a href="https://medium.com/@appleinsides/the-2-000-iphone-thats-missing-things-a-600-phone-has-a56e46c9f3e5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Choose a Mobile App Development Company in Washington: A 2026 Guide - <a href="https://medium.com/@harshathTechBlogs/how-to-choose-a-mobile-app-development-company-in-washington-a-2026-guide-1c95d1342469?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `apple insides`**

-<blockquote>Face ID, gone.
-A third camera, gone.
-A SIM slot, gone.
-Here’s everything Apple’s foldable is reportedly sacrificing to exist.
-Continue reading on Medium »</blockquote>

-<h3>4.
-Siri Not Responding After iOS Update?
-Try These Fixes - <a href="https://medium.com/@rahulvithaladigitalsolutions/siri-not-responding-after-ios-update-try-these-fixes-54e5e59f45b6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Vithala`**

-<blockquote>If Siri has stopped responding or is giving inaccurate answers after an iOS update, a few settings may need to be refreshed.
-This guide…
-Continue reading on Medium »</blockquote>

-<h3>5. iPhone 18 Pro launches in two days.
-Here’s what else Apple might announce on September 9. - <a href="https://medium.com/@domne98/iphone-18-pro-launches-in-two-days-heres-what-else-apple-might-announce-on-september-9-e4ccabdd3768?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruce Benson`**

-<blockquote>The annual fall launch from Apple is right around the corner and the iPhone 18 Pro lineup is probably going to be the main thing they talk…
-Continue reading on Medium »</blockquote>

-<h3>6. iPhone 18 Pro leaks caught my attention, and I went through them one by one - <a href="https://medium.com/@polina.fomenkova1/what-is-there-to-look-forward-to-with-the-new-iphone-18-pro-4a77ea4f37d2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Polina Fomenkova`**

-<blockquote>The spinning noise you can hear?
-That’s just the Apple Rumor Mill chugging into action yet again.
-The reason this time is that the new…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Copy-on-Write Isn’t Free, and Most Swift Code Assumes It Is - <a href="https://blog.stackademic.com/copy-on-write-isnt-free-and-most-swift-code-assumes-it-is-2cde47949220?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mobile App Developer`**

-<blockquote>A single idle reference is enough to make Swift copy an entire array behind your back.
-Continue reading on Stackademic »</blockquote>

-<h3>8.
-React Native for Enterprise Apps: Benefits, Challenges, and Best Practices - <a href="https://medium.com/@harshathTechBlogs/react-native-for-enterprise-apps-benefits-challenges-and-best-practices-18b34c2e15f0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `HarshathTechBlogs`**

-<blockquote>Enterprise organizations require mobile applications that are secure, scalable, reliable, and maintainable.
+<blockquote>Selecting an app developer in Washington is more than just going through portfolio comparisons or assessing how much they charge per hour…
 Continue reading on Medium »</blockquote>